-Grant & Eisenhofer P.A. ("G&E") is a national litigation boutique with over 65 attorneys that concentrates on federal securities and corporate governance litigation and other complex class litigation.
+Grant & Eisenhofer P.A. ("G&E") is a national litigation boutique with almost 70 attorneys that concentrates on federal securities and corporate governance litigation and other complex class litigation.
 G&E primarily represents domestic and foreign institutional investors, both public and private, who have been damaged by corporate fraud, greed and mismanagement.
-The Firm was named to The National Law Journal's "Plaintiffs' Hot List" for the last ten years and is listed as one of America's Leading Business Law Firms by Chambers & Partners, who reported that G&E "commanded respect for its representation of institutional investors in shareholder and derivative actions, and in federal securities fraud litigation."
-Based in Delaware, New York, Chicago, and Washington, D.C., G&E routinely represents clients in federal and state courts throughout the country.
-G&E's clients include the California Public Employees' Retirement System, New York State Common Retirement Fund, Ohio Public Employees' Retirement System, State of Wisconsin Investment Board, Teachers' Retirement System of Louisiana, PIMCO, Trust Company of the West, The Capital Guardian Group and many other public and private domestic and foreign institutions.
+The Firm was named to the National Law Journal's Plaintiffs' Hot List for the last three years and is listed as one of America's Leading Business Lawyers by Chambers and Partners, who reported that G&E "commanded respect for its representation of institutional investors in shareholder and derivative actions, and in federal securities fraud litigation."
+Based in Delaware, New York and Washington, D.C., G&E routinely represents clients in federal and state courts throughout the country.
+G&E's clients include the California Public Employees' Retirement System, New York State Common Retirement Fund, Ohio Public Employees' Retirement System, State of Wisconsin Investment Board, Teachers' Retirement System of Louisiana, PIMCO, Franklin Templeton, Trust Company of the West, The Capital Guardian Group and many other public and private domestic and foreign institutions.

-G&E was founded in 1997 by Jay W. Eisenhofer and Stuart M. Grant, former litigators in the Wilmington office of the nationally prominent firm of Skadden, Arps, Slate, Meagher & Flom LLP.
-Over the years, the Firm's directors have gained national reputations in securities and corporate litigation.
+G&E was founded in 1997 by Jay W. Eisenhofer and Stuart M. Grant, formerly litigators in the Wilmington office of the nationally prominent firm of Skadden, Arps, Slate, Meagher & Flom LLP.
+Over the years, the Firm's partners have gained national reputations in securities and corporate litigation.
 In fact, G&E was the first law firm in the country to argue the provisions of the Private Securities Litigation Reform Act ("PSLRA") allowing an institutional investor to be appointed as lead plaintiff in a securities class action.
 The Firm has gone on to build a national and international reputation as a leader in securities litigation.
-In both class action and "opt-out" cases, G&E has attracted widespread recognition for protecting investors' rights and recovering their damages.
-The Firm has recovered over \$28 billion for its clients in the last ten years, and RiskMetrics Group has twice recognized G&E for winning the highest average investor recovery in securities class actions.
+In both class action and "opt out" cases, G&E has attracted widespread recognition for protecting investors' rights and recovering damages for investors.
+The Firm has recovered over \$12.5 billion dollars for shareholders in the last five years, and has repeatedly been named one of the nation's "Top Ten Plaintiff's Firms" by the National Law Journal.
+In recent years RiskMetrics Group has twice recognized G&E for winning the highest average investor recovery in securities class actions of any law firm in the U.S.